 Credit SuisseGroup is a is a global investment bank and financial services firm founded and based in Switzerland.
 It advices clients in all aspects of finance, across the globe and around the clock.

 Since the financial crisis of 2008, banks have been under additional pressure to ensure that they are compliant with the regulations required for stress tests.
 The idea behind stress testing is to ensure that the bank has enough cash in reserve in the case of a catastrophic market failure.
 Specifically, banks are mandated to move to a VaR (Value at Risk) model to an FRTB (Fundamental Review of the Trading Book) model.
 This FRTB model is much more stringent and forces a review on the desk level of the trading positions.

-The type of tool used for hedging risk is dependent primarily on the state of the market.
 The client we were working with wanted to use reinforcement learning – the same type of learning that was used in game engines such as Alpha Go.
 They wanted an algorithm developed that could detect the “state” of the market and prompt traders to act accordingly based on historical data.

 The client was satisfied with the work and is using the system internally for stress testing purposes.
 When it was finished, the system could properly report on tests on a daily and weekly basis as well as flag any activity that was unusual.
-The system was clearly documented and handed off to an offshore development team to assist with maintenance and feature implementation with DataSpartan still having oversight for technically difficult challenges.
+The system was clearly documented and handed off to an offshore development team to assist with maintenance and feature implementation with DataSpartan still having oversight for the most technically difficult challenges.